Jarvis-Consulting-Group/jarvis_data_eng-katieing/README.md

 ## Highlighted Projects
-**Web app for resturant** [[GitHub](https://github.com/jarviscanada/jarvis_profile_builder)]: Suspendisse a tincidunt odio.
-Suspendisse posuere luctus aliquet.
-Quisque magna tellus, tempor vitae arcu sed, volutpat scelerisque lacus.
-Aliquam varius pulvinar dapibus.
-Ut a tincidunt sem.
-Aenean sollicitudin fringilla erat ut imperdiet.
-Phasellus fermentum, enim vitae laoreet elementum, eros nisl hendrerit lorem.
+**Survey on Classroom Experiences for Underrepresented Groups in Math**: Collected and analyzed qualitative survey response data from calculus students, prepared a report for the Diversity & Equity committee

 ## Professional Experiences

-**Technical Consultant, Jarvis (2023-present)**: Developed a monitoring agent with SQL, (more to add)
+**Technical Consultant, Jarvis (2023-present)**: Developed a monitoring agent with SQL, Used Agile methodology to collaborate with team

 ## Education